 When you purchase a subscription, you receive one set of numbers for the entire duration of the subscription.
 That same set of numbers is automatically played each drawing, and if you win, we notify you!

 If you don’t like your numbers or want to change them, you won’t be able to do that once your subscription has started.
 We can’t change or cancel them once the wagers have already been placed in our system.
-Much like when you purchase a Mega Millions or Win for Life ticket from a clerk at one of our retail locations, those plays cannot be cancelled.
+Much like when you purchase a Mega Millions ticket from a clerk at one of our retail locations, those plays cannot be cancelled.